Doors and windows always mark the border between two worlds so that they are sometimes an invitation to travel.

-Nestled in a dark corner of the Abbey of Mont-Saint-Michel (France), this trap door whose the opening allowed at best the passage of a hand, was articulated on two disproportionate hinges.
-The Mont-Saint-Michel was also a prison from the 16th till 19th century.
+Nestled in a dark corner of the Abbey of Mont-Saint-Michel (France), this trap door, whose opening allowed at best the passage of a hand, was articulated on two disproportionate hinges.
+The Mont-Saint-Michel was also a prison from the 16th until the 19th century.
 The purpose of this opening perhaps was to hand the food to the prisoners.
 After all, the end justifies the means.

 Memory of time